idevchandra/iamchandra/_posts/sri-rudra-namakam-chamakam/2023-02-12-sri-rudra-namakam-chamakam.md

 ## <a name="Introduction"></a>Introduction

-Sri Rudra Prasna also known as Rudradhyaya, Satarudriya, Rudra Namakam & Chamakam and Rudram.
+Sri Rudra Prasna is also known as Rudradhyaya, Satarudriya, Rudra Namakam & Chamakam and Rudram.
 Sri Rudram is a part of Krishna Yajurveda's Taittiriya Samhita.
 Rudra Prasna finds a place in Shukla Yajurveda also.

 Three commentators- Sayana, Bhattabhaskara and Abhinavasankara- have written commentaries for Sri Rudram.
 This present explanation has been written in accordance with these three commentaries.